Change is the word. It’s at the core of the transgender issue and transgender workplace protections.

 The only flex here would be attire or grooming that infringes on the person’s ability to do their job safely and effectively.

 Restrooms, locker facilities, changing rooms, etc. are to be safe for all.
 Privacy protection can be assured by providing unisex facilities (e.g. restrooms, etc) with lockable entry points.
-Usage of a unisex should be at the discretion of the employee.
+The usage of a unisex should be at the discretion of the employee.

 Change is life.
 It’s to your advantage to embrace those that affect your business and know how to navigate them without risk.